hpgavin/multivarious/README.md

 ```bash
 TextEdit ~/.zprofile
 ```
-If you put multivarious in a Code folder on your Desktop, add this line (change "my_user_name" to your login ID, and otherwise edit the line for your particular case) ...
+If you put multivarious in a Code folder on your Desktop, add the following line (change "my_user_name" to your login ID, and otherwise edit the line for your particular case) ...
 ```bash
 PYTHONPATH="$PYTHONPATH:/Users/my_user_name/Desktop/Code/multivarious/" # macOS